-Everyone is a bit excited for Riza's birthday since we will be going to Negros Oriental to go to the island of turtles - Apo Island.
+Everyone is a bit excited about Riza's birthday since we will be going to Negros Oriental to go to the island of turtles - Apo Island.
 We have been planning it for almost a month, but we kept on changing the dates because of the weather.

 To get there from Cebu, you need to go to Dumagete City first.
 There are few options to choose to get there.
 One is by plane.
 Second is by boat from Cebu City, you may google the shipping lines as there are also a few to choose from.
 Third, which is what we did, is via land tracking from Cebu City to Dumageute.